rvi01/LoginAssessment/README.md

 MONGODB :- 5.0.14

-Hey guys i already made the similar project earlier so i transfer the same project and updated it with google login.
-Please use mentioned node and mongodb version to run the project.
+Hey guys i have completed the project and this are the step to download and start the project.
+I hope you like the project this is still in starting phase, i am open to all good suggestion and update so i can upgrade the project. please let me know

 Step to load the project: